CHEM120-eBook/CHEM120-E-Textbook/README.md

 - Inside each unit folder, there will be a JSON file contain the content of the corresponding unit, adjust the content inside this folder to update content
 - Adjust/Add the content you want with the following syntax:

-    "title": Unit title,
+    "title": Unit title <br />
-    "introduction": short introduction of the unit,
+    "introduction": short introduction of the unit <br />
-    "items": [
+    "items": [ <br />
-        main ideas of the unit
+        main ideas of the unit <br />
-    ],
+    ], <br />
-    "type": content type, "text", "image", or "video", "content": (for "text" type content only) the text content you want to add, "src": (for "image", and "video" type content only), source of your photo or video * "title": (for "image", and "video" type content only) title of the image or video
+    "type": content type, "text", "image", or "video" <br />
+    "content": (for "text" type content only) the text content you want to add <br />
+    "src": (for "image", and "video" type content only), source of your photo or video [1] <br />
+    "title": (for "image", and "video" type content only) title of the image or video <br />

 !!!
 The main content ("text", "image" or "video") should the add to the ```section``` part

 !!!
 The content added must all be in double quotes (Ex: "cat video")

-*  The video or image should be located in public folder, in the corresponding unit's folder
+[1] The video or image should be located in public folder, in the corresponding unit's folder

 ## Project setup
 ```